Mike Bongiorno: Career

 Bongiorno returned to Italy in 1953.
 He appeared on the first day of official public TV transmissions in Italy with Arrivi e partenze ('Arrivals and Departures') on the TV channel RAI.
-From 1955 to 1959, he hosted the quiz show Lascia o raddoppia?, the Italian version of U.S.'s The $64,000 Question.
+From 1955 to 1959, he hosted the quiz show Lascia o raddoppia? ('Leave it or double it?'), the Italian version of U.S.'s The $64,000 Question.
 Another program was Campanile Sera ('Bell Tower Evening', 1959–1962), in which southern and northern Italian towns challenged each other with questions, and practical games played by citizens in the same towns.

 In 1963, Umberto Eco wrote an essay entitled Phenomenology of Mike Bongiorno, a bestseller in which he used advanced academic theories to shed light on Mike Bongiorno and his way of communicating.
 Eco held that Bongiorno was so good at portraying himself as no better than average in every respect that 100% of his audience could feel good about themselves.

 Beginning in 1963, he hosted the first of eleven editions of the Sanremo Music Festival.
 Then he hosted the quiz programs Caccia al numero ('Number Hunt', 1962), La Fiera dei Sogni ('Dream Fair', 1962–1965) and Giochi in Famiglia ('Games in Family', 1966–1969).
-But the greatest success came with the quiz program Rischiatutto (1970–1974), an adapted Italian version of Jeopardy!, with 20 to 30 million watchers every Thursday night, the highest audience in the history of Italian TV.
+But the greatest success came with the quiz program Rischiatutto ('Risk-it-all', 1970–1974), an adapted Italian version of Jeopardy!, with 20 to 30 million watchers every Thursday night, the highest audience in the history of Italian TV.
 Other programs hosted by Bongiorno were the news talk show Ieri e Oggi ('Yesterday and Today', 1976) and the quiz programs Scommettiamo?
 (Wanna Bet?, 1976–1978), inspired by horse-racing, and a remake of Lascia o raddoppia? in 1979.